m2415146/Moving-platform/README.md

 ## Soldering

-There will be a link to Soldering project
+There will be a link to  [Soldering first steps](https://github.com/m2415146/Soldering-first-steps- )

 motor